venturadan/startup/notes.md

 		is there a way to block posts before the current semester?
 Is that a good idea? did Lee's "what to delete so I'm not charged later" post make it into the instructions somewhere?

 ## Pedogogical Blatherings
 	1. Is Menti.com a useful tool?
-	2. What about a high-level diagram that shows the big picture? there's one on GitHub about the class tech (mostly), and it should be in the slides? should we have one with underlying internet stuff at the level Mark had on the board as well? and how do those two relate?
+	2. What about a high-level diagram that shows the big picture?
+		a. there's one on GitHub about the class tech (mostly), and it should be in the slides?
+		b. should we have one with underlying internet stuff at the level Mark had on the board as well?
+		c. and how do those two relate?
-	Can my PhD students get paid enough to TA this course?
+	3. Can my PhD students get paid enough to TA this course?
-	Does the course view/organization in GitHub/Canvas make sense?
+	4. Does the course view/organization in GitHub/Canvas make sense?
-	What is the point of in-person class, if the slides and (more critically) all the talking for the slides (instruction) is online (is it, in fact)? should I use (some) different slides?
+	5. What is the point of in-person class, if the slides and (more critically) all the talking for the slides (instruction) is online (is it, in fact)?
+		a. should I use (some) different slides?
-		should I be saying (some) other stuff for slides in class? a little bit of inspiring rah rah (TBL is just one regular dude), some useful info (leave rest to be read), demo???
+		b. should I be saying (some) other stuff for slides in class? a little bit of inspiring rah rah (TBL is just one regular dude), some useful info (leave rest to be read), demo???
+	6. How to balance answering questions with moving along (especially when they are remedial, and we've already talke about it)?
+	7. Watch out for pacing (duh)